w3f/polkadot-wiki/docs/learn/learn-parachains.md

 chains must expend much more effort to grow the value of their coin so that it is sufficiently secure against well-funded attackers.

-### Example
+### PoW vs Polkadot

 Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of Polkadot.
-Chains that are secured by their own security model like Bitcoin, Zcash, Ethereum, and their derivatives all must bootstrap their own independent network of miners and maintain a competitive portion of honest hashing power.
+Chains that are secured by their own security model like Bitcoin, Zcash, and their derivatives all must bootstrap their own independent network of miners and maintain a competitive portion of honest hashing power.
 Since mining is becoming a larger industry that increasingly centralizes on key players, it is becoming more real that a single actor may control enough hash power to attack a chain.